-Liquid wastes are mixed based on their average calorific value, blending and chemical properties, and are collected in conical bottomed, cylindrical, rigid-topped steel storage tanks equipped with a stirrer and placed in retention pits.
+Liquid wastes are mixed based on their calorific value, blending and chemical properties, and are collected in conical bottomed, cylindrical, rigid-topped steel storage tanks equipped with a stirrer and placed in retention pits.

-Part of the waste consisting of mixed consistency materials is pre-treated before being fed into the rotary kiln.
+A part of the waste consisting of mixed consistency materials is pre-treated before being fed into the rotary kiln.

-Incineration is planned on the basis of an optimization program, which allows us to determine the hourly waste streams of the various disposable and composite wastes, taking into account the heat load of the furnace.
+Incineration is planned on the basis of an optimization program, which allows us to determine the hourly waste streams of the various composite wastes, taking into account the heat load of the furnace.

-The thermal disposal of persistent substances is carried out in an afterburning chamber.
+In order to ensure the safe and perfect combustion of waste that contain more than 1 % halogen, , the temperature of the afterburning chamber must be at least 1100 oC after the final combustion air has been admixed .
+The incineration is carried out in a rotary kiln with refractory lining at 1250 +/- 50 oC.
+The thermal treatment of persistent substances is carried out in an afterburning chamber.
 Afterburning is optimized by the introduction of secondary air, which provides the right temperature and oxygen concentration.
 Temperature in the afterburning chamber is 1150 +/- 50 oC, the flue gas residence time is at least 2 seconds.

-Flue gas from the afterburner enters the waste heat boiler where the recovered heat is used to produce steam.
+Flue gas from the afterburner enters the heat recovery boiler where the recovered heat is used to produce steam.
 The steam exceeding the demand of our plant is sold, or, alternatively, is used to generate electricity.

 Flue gas monitoring and control